-Our view on issues around assisted dying and end of life
+Our views on assisted dying

 Assisted dying in any form is against the ethos of Mary Potter Hospice.
 We would oppose any change in the legislation to legalise the practice of assisted dying.

-- Palliative care should be easily available to all who need it, and the Government should ensure that public funding is made available to increase access to hospice and palliative care services.
+- Palliative care should be easily available to all who need it, and the Government should ensure that public funding is made available to increase access to hospice and palliative care services

-- Only when all New Zealanders have ready access to expert end-of-life care, can a balanced debate about assisted dying begin.
+- Only when all New Zealanders have ready access to expert end-of-life care, can a balanced debate about assisted dying begin

 - A balanced debate on assisted dying requires a wider discussion on death and dying.
 We hold the view that a broad based discussion is also needed on palliative care.
-Palliative care manages the physical, social, psychological, spiritual and emotional needs of people approaching the end of their life and helps them die well with dignity.
+Palliative care manages the physical, social, psychological, spiritual and emotional needs of people approaching the end of their life and helps them die well with dignity

 - We are concerned that prescribing medication for the relief of pain and the management of symptoms near the end of life appears to be confused for many people with causing the end of life.

-- We recognise that there is a range of views among New Zealanders and we respect the right of people to take an individual position.
+- We recognise that there is a range of views among New Zealanders and we respect the right of people to take an individual position

 - provides relief from pain and other distressing symptoms